 Tobacco Policy Implementation and Notification

 The success of the tobacco policy depends upon obtaining and maintaining the willingness, understanding and cooperation of smokers and non-smokers on the University of Northern Colorado campus.
-It is the responsibility of all members of the UNC community and visitors to observe this tobacco policy.
-As leaders and role models, the deans, administrators, and supervisors are expected to influence and guide the University community in the implementation of this policy.
-Willful violations of this policy may result in disciplinary action.
+It is the responsibility of all members of the UNC community and visitors to observe these tobacco regulations.
+As leaders and role models, the deans, administrators, and supervisors are expected to influence and guide the University community in the implementation of these regulations.